socketio/socket.io-website/docs/categories/06-Advanced/namespaces.md

 const userSocket = io("https://example.com/users"); // the "users" namespace
 ```

-In the example above, only one WebSocket connection will be established, and the packets will automatically be routed to the right namespace.
+In the example above, only one low-level connection will be established, and the packets will automatically be routed to the right namespace.

 Please note that multiplexing will be disabled in the following cases:

-- multiple creation for the same namespace
+- multiple creations for the same namespace

 ```js
 const socket1 = io();